Spotlight on Our Members

 Publish a book recently?
 An article or book chapter?
 Curate an exhibit, give a live performance, or secure an external grant to help fund your ongoing scholarly work?
 This page serves as a place to showcase the recent professional activities & accomplishments of our members.
 If you have something to contribute, let us know!

-Michael J. Schroeder, immediate past president of MACLAS and history professor at Lebanon Valley College, is “the leading U.S. authority on the historical legacy of Augusto César Sandino and a renowned expert on Latin America,” according to the Nicaraguan Academy of Geography and History, which inducted him as a corresponding member in 2017—one of only three stateside scholars currently honored with this recognition.
+Michael J. Schroeder, Honored in Nicaragua.
+Past president of MACLAS (2016-2017) and Associate Professor of History at Lebanon Valley College, Mike is “the leading U.S. authority on the historical legacy of Augusto César Sandino and a renowned expert on Latin America,” according to the Nicaraguan Academy of Geography and History, which inducted him as a corresponding member in 2017—one of only three stateside scholars currently honored with this recognition.

-Mike was lauded for creating the valued site, www.SandinoRebellion.com, containing over 4,700 documents.
-This largely bilingual, expansive, digital archive on Nicaraguan history during the period of U.S. military intervention in the 1920s and 1930s is an easily searchable treasure trove on topics from the air war and its “air-toons”—political cartoons and graphics, to the Atlantic Coast, Marine actions, political gangs, the National Guard, and the porous Honduran border, with a wealth of photos and illustrations.
-The site constitutes a major resource for new historical research, with its ample bibliography of archives, manuscript holdings, books and articles.
+Mike was lauded for creating the valued site, www.SandinoRebellion.com, containing over 4,700 hitherto unpublished primary documents.
+This largely bilingual, expansive digital archive on Nicaraguan history during the period of U.S. military intervention in the 1920s and 1930s is an easily searchable treasure trove on topics from the air war and its “air-toons”—political cartoons and graphics, to the Atlantic Coast, Marine actions, political gangs, the National Guard, and the porous Honduran border—with a wealth of photos and illustrations.
+The site constitutes a major resource for new historical research, with its ample bibliography of archives, manuscript holdings, books, and articles.

 Showing his strong commitment to teaching, Mike poses the question “How best to teach about Sandino and the Marines in Nicaragua?” and answers with an innovative section on curricular suggestions and materials.
 He foresees expanding the site with a portal to book projects to promote “reader friendly, easy to navigate chapter-by-chapter dialogues with printed books that will include photos, maps, explanatory notes and references, links to related materials, and more extended discussions of key topics.”